awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-release-notes.md

 ### Contact Flows<a name="june18-contact-flows"></a>
 + Renamed the **Set queue** block to **Set working queue**\.
 + Added a **Copy to clipboard** button next to the ARN of a contact flow so you can easily copy the ARN\.
 Choose **Show additional flow information** under the name of the contact flow in the designer to display the ARN\.
 + Added a new **Call phone number** block, which lets you choose the phone number from your instance to display as the caller ID in an outbound whisper flow\.
-For more information, see [Initiate an Outbound Call](using-call-number-block.md)\.
+For more information, see [Initiate an outbound call](using-call-number-block.md)\.
 + Released contact attributes for system metrics, including a new **Get metrics** block in contact flows\.
-For more information, see [How to Use System Metric Attributes](attrib-system-metrics.md)\.
+For more information, see [How to use system metric attributes](attrib-system-metrics.md)\.

 ### Metrics and Reporting<a name="june18-metrics"></a>
 + Fixed an issue that caused incorrect rendering of the search field in the filters settings for some historical metrics reports\.